 Though, if we look back to the year 926 AD, at a time when the age of empire attempted to dominate many different ethnic and national groups, the newly recognised Kingdom of Croatia flourished for a while under its first king Tomislav, but faced possibly its greatest threat very early on in its quest to remain an autonomous kingdom.
 This threat came in the form of a Bulgarian Tsar and this is the story I would like to briefly focus on.

 Simeon I of Bulgaria 893-927 AD.

-While Simeon was still alive and ruler of the Bulgars, the Byzantines would always have grave fear about Simeon’s imperial and territorial ambitions.
-This was despite the fact that they promised to continue to pay a handsome annual subsidy to him, and a vow from Simeon that he would withdraw from Imperial territory in 925.
-With this in mind, the Byzantines sort the help of King Tomislav, the first Croatian king, as part of a ‘get out of trouble’ clause.
-In previous campaign, the Croats were more than willing to help the Byzantine emperor by sending troops to Italy to expel Muslims from the Byzantine held city of Sipontus, in the Byzantine province of Langobardia.
-The Byzantine emperor Romanus Lecapenus , who had won Tomislav’s friendship in the 920’s was pleased to have the Croats behind him.
-Their loyalty may have been one of many reasons why Romanus had handed Tomislav Byzantine dalmatia and recognising him as King.
-(There is some conjecture about who recognised Tomislav first, was it Pope John X in 925 or Romanus?).
+In previous campaign, the Croats were more than willing to come to the aid of the Emperor.
+In Italy, for example, the Croats evidently sent their own troops to expel Muslims from the Byzantine held city of Sipontus, in the Byzantine province of Langobardia.
+Apparently all this was possible because the Byzantine emperor Romanus Lecapenus had won Tomislav’s friendship in the 920’s.
+(The Croats loyalty may have been one of many reasons why Romanus had handed Tomislav Byzantine dalmatia and recognising him as King?
+That said, there is also some conjecture about who recognised Tomislav first.
+Was it Pope John X in 925 or Romanus?)

 King Tomislav of Croatia 925-928.